agata-sm/6257_shRNAscreen/training-3iii2023.md

 It is most practical to run the pipeline in the background.
 (In fact this is the only viable way.)
 This protects the run from accidental session interruption - for example when you connect remotely to the server and the session disconnects.

-You can use several programs to achieve this, in this example we use screen, which is usually already installed in any Linux distribtion.
+You can use several programs to achieve this, in this example we use `screen`, which is usually already installed in any Linux distribtion.

 First, start the program by typing (on login node):